-The Island Housing Trust will finance the implementation of its Plan's activities through diversified revenue sources.
-Our goal is to fundraise between \$3-6 million annually for working capital and projects through grants from local and state agencies, major gifts, ground lease fees, developer fees and overhead, and donations raised from community investment tax credits.
-Over the past thirteen years, we have successfully raised over \$26 million of working and project capital to develop and provide on-going stewardship and property management for over 80 homes and rentals.
-Sources include \$3.7 million in financing, \$10.5 million in public grants, and \$12 million in private donations.
+The IHT will finance the implementation of its CIP's activities through diversified revenue sources.
+Our goal is to fundraise and finance \$6 million annually for working capital and projects through grants and social impact investing from local and state agencies, private and public investors, ground lease fees, developer fees and overhead, and donations raised from Community Investment Tax Credits (CITC).
+Over the past thirteen years, we have successfully raised over \$28.7 million of working and project capital to develop and provide on-going stewardship and property management for over 102 homes and rentals.
+Sources include \$6.2 million in financing, \$10.5 million in public grants, and \$12 million in private donations.

-We are confident in our ability to sell \$180,000 in Community Investment Tax Credits over the next 7 months, based on our fundraising experience, and the enthusiastic response to the Tax Credits that we have received over the past three years.
-In the last five years IHT has raised \$1,420,000 in donations through \$110,000 in 2014 CITC, \$150,000 in 2015 CITC, 100% of our \$150,000 2016 CITC allocation,100% of our \$150,000 2017 CITC allocation, and 100% of our \$150,000 2018 CITC allocation.
-We believe that the CITC is a unique opportunity to grow our organization's technical and financial capacity in order to scale our production.
+We are confident in our ability to sell \$200,000 in CITC over the next year, based on our fundraising experience, and the enthusiastic response to the CITC that we have received over the past five years.
+In the last six years the IHT has raised \$1,780,000 in donations through \$110,000 in 2014 CITC, \$150,000 in 2015 CITC, 100% of our \$150,000 2016 CITC allocation, 100% of our \$150,000 2017 CITC allocation, 100% of our \$150,000 2018 CITC allocation, and 73% of our \$180,000 2019 CITC allocation as of November 2019.
+CITC has been critical to the growth of our organization's technical and financial capacity in order to scale our production over the past five years.

-In the last year, we have successfully raised \$1,003,666 in working capital to support our organizational operating budget of \$589,806.
-Revenue sources include project development and administrative fees of \$261,200, ground lease fees of \$34,500, and donations and pledges of \$707,966.
-In addition, \$2.5 million in project funding was raised to complete the construction of a fifteen (15) unit rental building in Vineyard Haven and the ongoing development of six (6) ownership homes in Tisbury through a combination of local municipal CPA and state grants, and private donations.
+In the past twelve months, we have successfully raised \$913,269 in working capital to support our organizational operating budget of \$787,415.
+Revenue sources include project development and administrative fees of \$200,000, ground lease fees of \$34,500, and donations and pledges of \$678,769

+.
+In addition, \$5.2 million in project funding was raised to complete the construction of a fifteen (15) unit rental building in Vineyard Haven (Hanover House) and the construction of six (6) ownership townhouses in Tisbury through a combination of local municipal CPA and state grants, and private donations.
 Our fundraising plan involves a year-round approach to cultivating and engaging a network of donors and potential donors through fundraising events, one-on-one meetings, ground breakings, house openings, annual report, quarterly updates, and annual appeals.

-We will raise between \$3-6 million annually for working capital and projects through project grants and donations, ground lease and project fees, and donations raised through Community Investment Tax Credits, as follows:
+We will raise \$6 million annually for working capital and projects through project grants and donations raised in part through CITC, ground lease and project fees, and social impact investing, as follows: